amirci/amirci.github.io/_posts/2024-11-14-ramda-cheatsheet-curry-and-composition.markdown

 We are talking about languages like Kotlin, Rust, Python, Javascript, Ruby and many others.
 That is a lot of power in your hands.

-Though those languages may not be considered _Functional languages_ many of the techniques used in _functional languages_ can be really useful.
+Though those languages may not be considered _functional languages_ many of the techniques used in _functional languages_ can be really useful.
 These abstractions and patterns have been around for many years and have been honed and perfected for developers to use.

 Such a technique is _currying_.

 ## Cute food picture, but what is it?

-At the heart of the "programming with functions" tool-belt is wrapping a function in another function.
+At the heart of the "programming with functions" tool-belt lies the well known technique of wrapping a function in another function.
 That means using a function that takes a function as a parameter and returns a new function that behaves like the old one but with added functionality.

 That's a mouthful!
 Let us see it in action: